ekvadior/guides/styleguide.md

 If needed, brush up on sass partials and imports, as those are important to understand the file structure.
 If the app is a Rails app, sprockets can be used instead of imports, differences will be noted when necessary.

 Because of the BEM philosophy, files will usually follow the strucutre of components (that being blocks).
-An example full structure would be:
+An example of a structure would be:

 * **vendor**
   * normalize.css